nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always;"></div>

-## **Appendix: Instructions for Manual/User Acceptance Testing**
+## **Appendix: Instructions for User Acceptance Testing**

 Given below are instructions to test the app manually.
+The list below is not comprehensive, so do feel free to come up with your own test cases!

 <div markdown="span" class="alert alert-info">